Bring Me the Head of Alfredo Garcia: Development

 Director Sam Peckinpah was working on The Ballad of Cable Hogue when screenwriter and long-time friend Frank Kowalski told him an idea for a film: "I got a great title: Bring Me the Head of...,' - and he had some other name - 'and the hook is that the guy is already dead'."
 Peckinpah loved it, and began writing on it then and also in England while making Straw Dogs.
 He went on to write the shooting screenplay with Gordon Dawson.
 Producer Martin Baum had formed his own independent production company, Optimus Productions, and had a deal with United Artists.
 Peckinpah approached him with 25 pages of the film's script.
 Baum read it and liked it.
-United Artists agreed to pay Peckinpah to write the script but he told Baum that he did not want any money for it because he owed him one.
+United Artists agreed to pay Peckinpah to write the script but he told Baum that he did not want any money for it because he owed him a favor.
 Peckinpah told Baum that if United Artists liked the script then they could pay him.

+Pre-production

 Peckinpah started pre-production in mid-August 1973 in Mexico City.
 With the exception of a few key people, the crew was entirely Mexicans.
-He hired director of photography Alex Phillips, Jr., one of Mexico's premiere cameramen.
+He hired director of photography Alex Phillips Jr., one of Mexico's premiere cameramen.
 They bonded over a dislike for wide-angle lenses, an admiration for zooms and multiple camera setups.
 Peckinpah told him, "I make very few takes, but I shoot a lot of film because I like to change angles.
 I shoot with editing in the back of my mind".
 While scouting locations, he relied extensively on his gut instinct and desire to portray a gritty, realistic vision he had of Mexico.
 He spent a lot of time searching for the right bar that would be Bennie's workplace.
 Peckinpah finally discovered a place in the Plaza Garibaldi known as "Tlaque-Paque".
 He looked around and said, "this is dressed.
 This is for real".
 Mexican members of the crew told him that the bar's owner had an infamous reputation and it was rumored that he once killed a woman there, serving very little jail time because he bribed the right people in positions of power.